codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 - Install your dependencies
 - Run the tests
   - with the React App turned off run `npm test`
-- There is one bug.
-Find the bug and fix it - 20 POINTS
+- A "bug" is defect or missing feature.
+Find the bugs and fix them - 20 POINTS
-- You will know you have found the bug when the tests all pass
+  - You will know you have found the bugs when the tests all pass
 - Deploy to Netlify - 5 POINTS

 #### React App: Change Styling - 25 POINTS

 - Using React Bootstrap, change the list from a `Table` to an `Accordion` for showing the items in the list

+**NOTE** When you run `npm start` the app will try to connect to your running API server from the previous step to do so.

+However, it's not sufficiently set up at moment to reach the API.

+You'll need to properly configure you're set up in order to reach the server.

 #### React App Notes